Amar825/BioNT-Workshop-2025/day1-Unsupervised-Learning/readme.md

 `Learning by observation` that is to learn patterns among the data is the nutshell of unsupervised learning.

   #### Multivariate similarity:
 Let's talk about multivariate similarity.
-Just like the name sounds, it is a metric that assesses similarity between multivariate data (data with multiple features per sample).
-That could be patients with 1000s of gene expression data for example.
-And all these features are dimensions in space, and our patients become a point in this multidimensional space.
-Our naive human brain cannot comprehend these large-dimensional spaces, but computers can.
-Later we will talk about the curse of dimensions and the methods developed to shrink it down so our rational intelligence can intrpret it meaningfully.
+As the name suggests, it is about measuring how similar different samples are when each sample has more than one feature.
+For example, imagine you have patients, and for each patient, you have thousands of gene expression values.
+Each of those features becomes a separate dimension in space, and each patient becomes a point in that high-dimensional space.

+The goal is to measure how close or far apart those points are.
+If two patients have similar gene expression patterns, they will be closer together.
+If they are very different, they will be farther apart.
+To calculate this, we use distance metrics.
+One common method is Euclidean distance, which is the straight-line distance you learned in geometry.
+It calculates how far two points are based on their feature values.
+Another method is correlation distance, which focuses not on the absolute values but on the pattern or trend across features.
+If two samples increase and decrease in similar ways across features, even with different values, they may still be highly correlated.

+Scaling the features is very important here.
+If one feature has a much larger numerical range than the others, it can dominate the distance calculation.
+Scaling ensures that each feature contributes equally to the result.

+We cannot visualize spaces with hundreds or thousands of dimensions.
+Our naive brains are not built for that.
+But computers can handle this high-dimensional data.
+Later we will look at how to reduce these dimensions in a way that keeps the important structure intact so that we can interpret the data meaningfully.

 #### Elbow Method